 Distributed Security, Inc.

-Distributed Security, Inc. is a private defense firm.
+Distributed Security, Inc. is a private security company.
 They are the creators of distributed security networks that enable enterprises to develop Distributed Security Bases and operate private security forces capable of defending immediate community assets.
 DSI offers enterprises a turnkey package of services including infrastructure, training, provisioning, and outsourcing.

 THE MANAGEMENT OF DSI

 DSI was founded by Ron Danielowski a former active duty Marine and security consultant operating in the Middle East and Mike Smock a competitive strategist and expert on maneuver theory.
 The founders met back in early 2001 over a common appreciation for the theories of John Boyd.

 Mike Smock is Chairman and CEO.
 Prior to co-founding the enterprise, he was managing director for a San Francisco based strategy consultancy, and Chairman and CEO of an international engineering services firm.
 In his early career he spent 15 years in senior management positions with major national and international enterprises, and was the founder or co-founder of several start-ups including Dynaquest an early artificial intelligence pioneer.
 A seasoned start-up and turnaround executive and advisor, his career has been evenly split between operator and consultant.
 He attended Michigan State University, East Tennessee State University and Elmhurst College.